|Enews: February 16 - 22|

 Preschool and Offices will be closed on Monday, February 20 for President's Day

 Rabbi Gerson's Retirement and Beginning our Search for a New Spiritual Leader

 Rabbi Gerson is retiring from the pulpit at the end of his contract on July 31, 2018 to pursue a new career in healthcare management.
 We are deeply grateful for his twenty-five years with Rodef Shalom and look forward to celebrating with him later in 2018.
-You will shortly be receiving a letter with information about the search process for a new spiritual leader.
+Rodef members were sent a letter with information about the search process for a new spiritual leader.
 Please be sure to open it, as it describes the search process and requests your involvement.
 The letter and attachments can also be can be found on the Rodef website under Get Involved/2017/18 Rabbinic Search.

 Celebrate the Anniversary of Your Bar/Bat Mitzvah

 Have you ever thought about "reprising" your Bar/Bat Mitzvah Haftorah at Rodef Shalom at Shabbat services?
 Openings are available from January 2017 through August 2017 for adults and teenagers alike.
 Several members have already taken advantage of this opportunity.